flatironinstitute/ccn-template/docs/notes/05-linters-and-tests.md

 ##### [testenv] section

 - `extras = dev`: The tox environment will be installed with `pip install .[dev]`, installing the optional `dev` dependencies specified in `pyproject.toml` section `[project.optional-dependencies]`.
 By using this (instead of `deps`), we allow the individual tests / linters to be run either separately or within tox and avoid having to list them in both `tox.ini` and `pyproject.toml`.
+See the [packaging note](02-packaging.md) for some more details on optional dependencies.

 - `commands`: Specifies the commands to be executed for testing and linting within each test environment.